progame1201/SpyAgent-DiscordBotClient/README.md

 <br>

 # Command list
+ You can open a window for entering commands by pressing F12 (default) or by typing as a message.
+Example: ***help<br>
 __All commands work with the prefix ***<br>__

 ### **In the mode of communication on servers:** <br>